Kingdom Hearts HD 2.8 Final Chapter Prologue

 Kingdom Hearts HD 2.8 Final Chapter Prologue is a compilation of games from the Kingdom Hearts series, developed and published by Square Enix.
-A successor to the Kingdom Hearts HD 2.5 Remix game compilation, the new title was announced in September 2015 and released on January 24, 2017 on PlayStation 4, on February 18, 2020 on Xbox One, on March 30, 2021 on Windows via Epic Games Store, and a cloud version of the game for Nintendo Switch was released on February 10, 2022.
+A successor to the Kingdom Hearts HD 2.5 Remix game compilation, the new title was announced in September 2015 and released in January 2017 on PlayStation 4, on February 18, 2020, on Xbox One, and on March 30, 2021, and June 13, 2024, on Windows via Epic Games Store and Steam respectively.
+A cloud version of the collection was released for the Nintendo Switch on February 10, 2022.